Last Updated on August 16, 2023

 Juicy Chemistry Organic Jojoba Oil (Discount Code: DEMURE10)

 Apart from aloe vera gel, other humectants like glycerin, panthenol, hyaluronic acid, etc. can attract and hold moisture in the top layers of your skin.
-If your skin is feeling dehydrated due to damaged barrier, these humectants can help prevent moisture loss from the skin to repair it.
+If your skin is feeling dehydrated due to a damaged barrier, these humectants can help prevent moisture loss from the skin to repair it.

 Repairing your damaged skin barrier can take several weeks or even months.
 Hence patience and consistency are key to success on your road to recovery.

-Even when your skin is healthy again, keeping using these nourishing and soothing ingredients in your routine to keep your barrier intact.
+Even when your skin is healthy again, keep using these nourishing and soothing ingredients in your routine to keep your barrier intact.
 So try out these ingredients and let me know which one worked best in keeping your skin calm, healthy and happy.

 * This post contains affiliate links.
 If you choose to purchase using the link, I will earn a small amount (at no extra cost to you!)
 The amount helps me maintain website costs and bring more and better content to you.

 Image via Freepik